wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/08-archive-delete-restore-team.md

 ```

-Write down the object ID of the group you want to hard-delete and insert it to the following cmdlet:
+Write down the object ID of the group you want to hard-delete and insert it in the following cmdlet: